microsoft/vscode-docs/docs/java/java-project.md

 ### Project view

 The project view helps you view your Java projects and their dependencies, and provides entry points for project management tasks.

 ![project view](images/java-project/projectmanager-overview.png)

+> By default, the Java project view is displayed below the explorer view.
+If you cannot see it.
+Try clicking the `...` button next to the `EXPLORER` and select `Java Projects`.

 In the overflow button of the navigation bar, there are more options to use.
 For example, you can switch between hierarchical view and flat view.